Dan Mullen

-Dan Mullen (born April 27, 1972) is an American former college football player and coach, and current television analyst with the American Broadcasting Company (ABC) and ESPN.
-He served as the head football coach at Mississippi State University from 2009 to 2017 University of Florida from 2018 until 2021.
+Daniel Mullen (born April 27, 1972) is an American college football coach who is currently the head coach at the University of Nevada, Las Vegas (UNLV).
+He served as the head football coach at Mississippi State University from 2009 to 2017 and the University of Florida from 2018 to 2021.
+From 2022 until 2024 he worked as a studio analyst and color commentator for ABC and ESPN.

-High school career
+Early life

 Mullen attended Trinity High School of Manchester, New Hampshire, where he helped lead the Pioneers to the state championship in 1988.

 College career

 Mullen attended Ursinus College in Collegeville, Pennsylvania, where he lettered for two years playing tight end and was a first-team All-Centennial Conference selection his senior year.
 He graduated in 1994 with a bachelor's degree in Education.
 He went on to Wagner College, where he coached wide receivers and earned a master's degree in Education in 1996.

 Coaching career

 After serving as a graduate assistant at Syracuse and Notre Dame, Mullen was hired by Urban Meyer to coach QBs at Bowling Green from 2001 to 2002.
 Mullen would stay in the same position with Meyer after the latter was hired by Utah where they both stayed for the 2003 and 2004 seasons.
 During his tenure at Utah, he also recruited and briefly coached Brian Johnson, a quarterback who led Utah to 13–0 and a Sugar Bowl victory for the 2008-2009 season.

 Following an undefeated 2004 season which led to Utes QB Alex Smith being the first overall pick in the draft Meyer was hired by the University of Florida.
 Mullen served as interim offensive coordinator for the 2005 Fiesta Bowl and led the team to a 35–7 win over the Pittsburgh Panthers.
 After the victory Mullen would join Meyer's staff at Florida as offensive coordinator and QB coach.

 As a coach, Mullen has coached several notable players, including quarterbacks Alex Smith (Utah), Heisman Trophy-winner Tim Tebow (Florida), Dak Prescott (Mississippi State), and Kyle Trask (Florida).

 Mullen, along with former Philadelphia Eagles and San Francisco 49ers head coach Chip Kelly, and former Winnipeg Blue Bombers offensive coordinator Gary Crowton, are part of the so-called "New Hampshire mafia" as they all have strong connections to New Hampshire.